MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

     > [!NOTE]
     > You might need to download management packs or install them from the installation folder of your Operations Manager Root Management Server.

-2. In Service Manager, import the management pack that contains the distributed application and its dependences.
-A new, empty, business service should appear in Business Services in the Configuration Items workspace.
+2. In Service Manager, import the management pack that contains the distributed application and its dependencies.
+A new, empty business service should appear in Business Services in the Configuration Items workspace.
 3. Browse to **Administration** and then **Connectors** and ensure that you refresh the list of management packs.
 Then, synchronize the Operations Manager configuration items connector.
 When the synchronization is complete, the service components appear in the **Configuration Items** workspace under the business service.

 Generally, you should construct service maps that are 3-5 levels deep.
 Components of a service map should vary from 5-20 at each level.
 However, the total number of components shouldn't exceed few hundred.
 This recommendation depends on the complexity of the service map, but keeping the number of components lower that a few hundred still provides reasonable response times, as you navigate throughout service map tree view.
 While the service map tree view expansion is still in progress, even for larger tree structures, the Service Manager console remains responsive.
 Service maps aren't designed to handle a large number of components; as a result, we recommend that you keep your service map tree structures small.

-### To manually create a service for an IT messaging application
+### Manually create a service for an IT messaging application

 1. In the Service Manager console, select **Configuration Items**.
 2. In the **Configuration Items** pane, expand **Configuration Items**, and then expand **Business Services**.